Shasta Lake, California

-The City of Shasta Lake, known as Central Valley or CV prior to incorporation, is a city in Shasta County, California, United States.
+The city of Shasta Lake, known as Central Valley or CV prior to incorporation, is a city in Shasta County, California, United States.
 It is the closest settlement to Shasta Dam and Shasta Lake reservoir, which are popular tourist destinations.
 Its population is 10,371 as of the 2020 census, up from 10,164 from the 2010 census.

 History

 Shasta Lake City started out as five small communities named Central Valley, Toyon, Project City, Pine Grove, and Summit City, all of which came about with the beginning of construction of Shasta Dam in 1938.
-Project City was built at the intersection of U.S. Route 99 and Shasta Dam Boulevard, a larger Central Valley at a midpoint on Shasta Dam Blvd., Summit City at the intersection of Shasta Dam Boulevard and Lake Boulevard, and Pine Grove at what today is the intersection of Interstate 5 and Pine Grove Avenue.
+Project City was built at the intersection of U.S. Route 99 and Shasta Dam Boulevard; a larger Central Valley at a midpoint on Shasta Dam Boulevard; Summit City at the intersection of Shasta Dam and Lake boulevards; and Pine Grove at what today is the intersection of Interstate 5 and Pine Grove Avenue.